nealcaren/fightordie/_sources/Sections/socialchange.md

-# Strategy
+# Politics

-Editorials on politics, protest and social change.
+Editorials on electoral politics, protest and movement strategy.

 ```{tableofcontents}
 ```